 Save this useful what to do after a car accident in Michigan checklist with important medical advice and lawsuit timelines

 Immediately after a car accident in Michigan, there are so many important steps to take.
-Our attorneys have highlighted the most time-sensitive precautions below.
+Our attorneys have detailed the most time-sensitive precautions below.

 If you’d like to speak with a specialized and experienced auto crash attorney, call now (800) 968-1001.
 There’s no fee or obligation.